 Some basic book cover design rules to know

-A book cover, more then your text that describes your book, will be the first thing readers will notice.
+A book cover, more than your text that describes your book, will be the first thing readers will notice.
 Here are some basic guidelines to follow:

 Understand that book cover design changes constantly.
 To stay up on what is new, simply go to Amazon and search for your genre.
 It will show you what titles are selling in the top 100 of that genre.